Top 15 Nursing Trends to Watch in 2022

 Governments and healthcare employers are investing in programs to help nurses stay safe, healthy and productive on the job.

-Nursing Trends: No. 7 — More States to Begin Regulating Staffing Ratios
+8. More States Will Begin Regulating Staffing Levels

 For decades, nursing unions and professional organizations have voiced concerns over regulating staffing ratios.
 To date, only California and Massachusetts have passed an ironclad set of regulations.